Dyst1n/Multithreaded-Web-Crawler/README.md

 This crawler uses **libcurl** for HTTP requests and **Gumbo parser** for HTML parsing.
 It is designed for quick and domain-specific web crawling.

 ---

+## Disclaimer

+This web crawler is provided **for educational and research purposes only**.

+The author **is not responsible** for any misuse of this software, including but not limited to:

+- Violating terms of service of websites
+- Overloading servers
+- Accessing unauthorized or restricted content

+Users are solely responsible for complying with applicable laws and regulations in their jurisdiction.
+Use this software responsibly and ethically.

+---

 ## Features